Giovanni da Verrazzano: Early life

-1522–24 voyage to America
+1522–24 voyage to North America

-In September 1522, the surviving members of Ferdinand Magellan's crew returned to Spain, having circumnavigated the globe.
+In September 1522, the surviving members of the Magellan expedition returned to Spain, having circumnavigated the globe.
 Competition in trade was becoming urgent, especially with Portugal.

-King Francis I of France was impelled by French merchants and financiers from Lyon and Rouen who were seeking new trade routes and so he asked Verrazzano in 1523 to make plans to explore on France's behalf an area between Florida and Terranova, the "New Found Land", with the goal of finding a sea route to the Pacific Ocean.
+French merchants and financiers urged King Francis I of France to establish new trade routes.
+In 1523, the king asked Verrazzano to explore on France's behalf an area between Florida and Newfoundland, intending to find a sea route to the Pacific Ocean.
+The expedition was funded by a consortium of Florentine merchants based in Lyon and Rouen, including the Gondi, Rucellai, Nasi, and Albizzi families.
+Over 20,000 écus were raised, with Verrazzano himself contributing as both captain and investor.

 Within months, four ships set sail due west for the Grand Banks of Newfoundland, but a violent storm and rough seas caused the loss of two ships.
 The remaining two damaged ships, La Dauphine and La Normande, were forced to return to Brittany.

 Repairs were completed in the final weeks of 1523, and the ships set sail again.
-This time the ships headed south toward calmer waters, which were under hostile Spanish and Portuguese control.
+This time, the ships headed south toward calmer waters under hostile Spanish and Portuguese control.

 After a stop in Madeira, complications forced La Normande back to home port, but Verrazzano's ship La Dauphine departed on January 17, 1524, piloted by Antoine de Conflans, and headed once more for the North American continent.